VIEWESMART/VIEWESMART/README.md

 # Welcome to VIEWE's site on GitHub
-VIEWE supports various open-source projects, including SDKs, libraries, various UI examples, development boards, and smart display screens, aiming to help developers turn their projects into reality.
+VIEWE supports various open-source projects, including SDKs, libraries, solutions, development boards, and smart display screens, aiming to help developers turn their projects into reality.

 We have in-depth cooperation with Espressif to explore more possibilities for smart display screens.
 To view all the products of VIEWE, please visit our [VIEWE Product Selector](https://viewedisplay.com/).